 \section{Introduction}

-Artificial General Intelligence (AGI)\footnote{There is controversy over use of the term “AGI."
-Some communities favor “General AI” or “Human-Level AI” \citep{hlai} as alternatives, or even simply “AI” as a term that now effectively encompasses AGI (or soon will, under optimistic predictions).
-However, AGI is a term of art used by both technologists and the general public, and is thus useful for clear communication.
-Similarly, for clarity we use commonly understood terms such as “Artificial Intelligence” and “Machine Learning,” although we are sympathetic to critiques \citep{bighamBlog} that these terms anthropomorphize computing systems.} is an important and sometimes controversial concept in computing research, used to describe an AI system that is at least as capable as a human at most tasks.
-Given the rapid advancement of Machine Learning (ML) models, the concept of AGI has passed from being the subject of philosophical debate to one with near-term practical relevance.
+Artificial General Intelligence (AGI) is an important and sometimes controversial concept in computing research, used to describe an AI system that is at least as capable as a human at most tasks.
+Given the rapid advancement of Machine Learning (ML) models, the concept of AGI has grown from a subject of philosophical debate, to one which also has near-term practical relevance.
 Some experts believe that “sparks” of AGI \citep{bubeck2023sparks} are already present in the latest generation of large language models (LLMs); some predict AI will broadly outperform humans within about a decade \citep{riskPaper}; some even assert that current LLMs \textit{are} AGIs \citep{blaiseAGI}.
-However, if you were to ask 100 AI experts to define what they mean by “AGI,” you would likely get 100 related but different definitions.

 The concept of AGI is important as it maps onto goals for, predictions about, and risks of AI: